 ii.
 Notably, the fact that we cannot understand our errors does not excuse us from them.
 We are still accountable for such errors and faults before God and must trust in His atonement to cleanse us from these errors and secret faults.

 b.
-Cleanse me from secret faults: Knowing that he could not know just how many his errors were before God, King David wisely prayed this prayer.
+Cleanse me from secret faults: David wisely prayed this prayer, knowing that he could not know just how many his errors were before God.
 He needed cleansing even from the sins and faults that were secret to him.

 ii.
 Secret faults: “From those which I have committed, and have forgotten; from those for which I have not repented; from those which have been committed in my heart, but have not been brought to act in my life; from those which I have committed without knowing that they were sins, sins of ignorance; and from those which I have committed in private, for which I should blush and be confounded were they to be made public.”
 (Clarke)

 c.
 Keep back Your servant also from presumptuous sins: David added this because he knew that his problem was greater than secret faults and unknown errors.
 Without God’s help (which he here prayed for), he was also perfectly capable of committing presumptuous sins, sins done in a proud and knowing way.

 · When we know better.

 · When friends have warned us.

 · When we have warned others against the same sins.

 · When we plan and relish our sin.